 Unlikely on a Whale Watching tour.
 However, everyone has their own abilities to handle motion sickness.
 We suggest you take precautions.
 If you are prone to motion sickness

-How long so we stay at the hot springs?
-Due to Covid19 for Summer 2020 hot springs tours are not available.
+How long do we stay at the hot springs?
+Due to Covid19 hot springs tours are not available for the moment.

 covid19: whale watching in bc

 Can you socially distance on a whale tour?

 Yes, as our vessels have more seats than people, social distancing is possible.

 Should we wear masks on our whale tour?

 Non-medical mask wearing recommended for all guests and masks available for those who did not bring one.

 How are the boat and other surfaces cleaned between boat tours?